 Most people say you need 100 hours of studying per hour of exam.
 So that means 300 hours of studying for P and FM.
 Crazy eh?
-(Check out why I actually plan our 400 hours for students I coach in my Next Step Community)
+(Check out why I actually plan out 400 hours for students I coach in my Study Strategy Program)

 I’m sure that fitting in 300+ hours of study time isn’t a simple task.
 I mean, you do have other things to do, right?
 For me, not fitting in enough study time was the main contributor to my many failed exam attempts.
 Wish I could have had someone like myself to tell myself this stuff way back then!